osmakqa/AMSSystem2/docs/UserManual.md

     *   You cannot Approve these directly.
     *   Click **"For IDS Approval"** to forward the request to the Infectious Disease Specialist.
 *   **Pediatric Safety:** The system will automatically verify the `mg/kg` dose.
 Look for the Green (Safe) or Yellow (Alert) banner in the details modal.
+*   **Review Findings:** You can click on specific sections (e.g. Clinical Data, Medication) to add structured findings (e.g. "Wrong Dose", "Wrong Duration").
+These are saved with the record.

 ---